Skill Demand Index

 Jobs Analyzed

-Most employers want Project Management Software at basic competency with practical application.
+Most employers want Project Management Software at hands-on daily use, not textbook knowledge.

 Overview